sschuste/node-red-contrib-nanodmx/README.md

 # node-red-contrib-nanodmx

-A simple [Node-Red](http://nodered.org) driver for the DMX USB interface by DMX4ALL.
+A simple [Node-Red](http://nodered.org) driver for the NanaDMX USB interface by DMX4ALL.

 ## Pre-requisites